 Members of ACT UP affinity group Action Tours hang a banner on New York’s City Hall reading “AIDS Hall of Shame.”
 (1994)

 Actress and longtime AIDS activist Elizabeth Taylor dies.
 (2011)

 darkroom danny born.

-First ACT UP action takes place on Wall Street to demonstrate against AZT’s $10,000 price, demanding access to experimental drugs and an end to discrimination against people with AIDS.
+The first ACT UP action takes place on Wall Street to protest AZT’s $10,000-per-year price tag and to demand access to experimental drugs and an end to discrimination against people with AIDS.
 (1987)

 AIDS activists protest the New York State AIDS Advisory Council’s HIV Surveillance Work Group’s proposal to create a list of people who are HIV-positive.
 (1998)

 Target City Hall—ACT UP demands benefits and housing for People with AIDS.
 (1989)